mzadfar/FreeRTOS/README.md

 #### Task Yielding

-* This is a FreeRTOS proect to implement task yielding.
+* This is a FreeRTOS project to implement task yielding.
 Follow corresponding order for "FreeRTOS Empty project" above.

 #### Task Call uing Polling

-* This is a FreeRTOS proect to call a task using polling.
+* This is a FreeRTOS project to call a task using polling.
 Follow corresponding order for "FreeRTOS Empty project" above.

 #### Task Call uing Interrupt

-* This is a FreeRTOS proect to call a task using interrupt.
+* This is a FreeRTOS project to call a task using interrupt.
 Follow corresponding order for "FreeRTOS Empty project" above.

 #### Task Wait and Notify

-* This is a FreeRTOS proect to put a task on wait and notify states.
+* This is a FreeRTOS project to put a task on wait and notify states.
 Follow corresponding order for "FreeRTOS Empty project" above.

 #### Task Wait, Notify, and Action

-* This is a FreeRTOS proect to put a task on wait, notify, and action states.
+* This is a FreeRTOS project to put a task on wait, notify, and action states.
 Follow corresponding order for "FreeRTOS Empty project" above.

 #### Delete task

-* This is a FreeRTOS proect to delete a task.
+* This is a FreeRTOS project to delete a task.
 Follow corresponding order for "FreeRTOS Empty project" above.

 #### Prioritize tasks

-* This is a FreeRTOS proect to swith priority of tasks.
+* This is a FreeRTOS project to switch priority of tasks.
 Follow corresponding order for "FreeRTOS Empty project" above.

 ## Help